J. E. A. Wey

 Joseph Edet Akinwale Wey (6 March 1918 – 12 December 1991) was a Nigerian Navy Vice Admiral who served as head of the Nigerian Navy (i.e. Chief of Naval Staff), acting foreign minister, and chief of staff of the Supreme Headquarters, making him the de facto vice president of Nigeria during Yakubu Gowon's regime.

 Early life

-Born in Calabar in March 1918 to a Yoruba father who was from Lagos and an Efik mother, Admiral Wey had his early education in Calabar, Cross River State and at Methodist School, Ikot Ekpene in present Akwa Ibom State; and further education in Lagos.
+Born in Calabar in March 1918 to a Yoruba father who was from Ogbomosho and an Efik mother, Wey had his early education in Calabar, Cross River State and at Methodist School, Ikot Ekpene in present Akwa Ibom State; and further education in Lagos.

 Naval career

 He joined the Marine Department as a cadet and engineer in training around 1940.
 At the end of his training in 1945, he served in all sea-going vessels in the Marine Department.
 When the Navy was established in 1956, he was transferred to the Navy as a sub-lieutenant.
 In 1962, he was appointed as the commanding officer of base and naval officer in charge of Apapa, Lagos.
 In 1966, he was appointed as the Federal Commissioner of Establishment and he became a member of the federal Executive Council.
 He was promoted to various ranks and to the final rank of vice-admiral.